vegaprotocol/specs/protocol/0038-OLIQ-liquidity_provision_order_type.md

 ## Network Parameters:
-* mm-time-horizon: market making time horizon to imply probability of trading.
+* market.liquidity.probabilityOfTrading.tau.scaling: scaling factor multiplying risk model value of tau to imply probability of trading.
 * market.liquidity.minimum.probabilityOfTrading.lpOrders: a minimum probability of trading; any shape proportions at pegs that would have smaller probability of trading are to be moved to pegs that imply price that have probability of trading no less than the `market.liquidity.minimum.probabilityOfTrading.lpOrders`.
-Reasonable value `1e-8`.
-For validation purposes the minimum value is `1e-15` and maximum value is `0.1`.

 ## APIs:
 * Order datatype for LP orders.
 Any order APIs should contain these orders.